Trucks lined up at loading docks beside a large warehouse

 Plan groupage and general cargo economically where operational complexity actually emerges.

-In groupage and general cargo, profitability depends not only on the network design, but especially on how pre-haul and post-haul are planned around the depot.
-Delivery and pickup need to be combined, vehicles assigned intelligently, territories steered flexibly, and depot-handling decisions evaluated consistently.
+In groupage and general cargo, profitability is determined not only by network structure, but above all by planning quality in the pre-haul and post-haul around the depot.
+This is where complex daily dispatch tasks arise: deliveries and pickups need to be planned together, vehicles matched correctly, territories steered flexibly, and handling decisions made cleanly.

-Pre-haul and post-haul around the depot are highly dynamic and productivity-critical
+Pre-haul and post-haul around the depot are highly dynamic and decisive for productivity

 Delivery and pickup need to be planned together on mixed tours